 The change of loyalty has been accelerated because of the change in buying behavior.
 Traditional players have worked hard to fend of the Amazon ecosystem.
 Amazon has announced opening 1,000’s of city warehouses, posing an obvious threat to many brand owners.

 Taking part in shaping mega-trends the market needs to get access to the tools that engage collaboration.
 In short, you don’t solve strategic problems by providing transactional solutions.

 On a positive note, governments and brand owners are requesting sustainability as they form the “New Normal”.
 Smart City logistics will be the way forward, empowering suburban economies where we live, work and entertain ourselves within 20 minutes from our homes.

 Companies will have satellite offices based on commute time and focused on “Workation” where the office is a space to accelerate ideas more than a traditional office space.
 Work-from-home will remain a norm till late 2022.
 It is hard to see us coming back to 2019 style of work if it lasts that long.

 As we move towards “DTC”, the need for collaboration becomes essential as the delivery promise takes precedent.

-Technologies like the one offered by MIXMOVE suite offers the brand owners the power to operate a serialized supply chain.
+Technologies like the MIXMOVE cloud-platform offers the brand owners the power to operate a serialized supply chain.
 For critical supply chains, the support of EPCIS vouches for a safe and agile operation.
 Collaboration is essential in lowering the last mile cost, stock balancing, and offering in-transit fulfillment.

 The trend that people will settle outside of the large cities’ centers will challenge established supply chains.